 Through this voluntary service, the Honourable Company offers support, encouragement, advice and assistance to the mentees as they progress through the various stages of their career, starting as a Cadet.
 It is widely recognised that the Honourable Company possesses a wealth of maritime knowledge together with considerable specialist expertise that can be handed down to those aspiring to be ships’ officers in the Merchant Navy.
 Freemen and Liverymen of the Honourable Company who volunteer to become mentors are provided with information about the scheme to enable them to support the Apprentices and Associates.
 The encouragement and support continues as they progress with their career at sea and, possibly into the wider maritime world in the United Kingdom and globally, helping to preserve the heritage and traditions of the British Merchant Navy both now and into the future.
 Whilst the mentoring relationship, is fundamentally informal, the legal complexities of modern life require that the scheme exhibits a degree of formality ensuring an auditable trail that provides protection for the mentee, mentor and the Honourable Company.

-What is expected of a Mentee?
+What is expected of you as a Mentee?

 If you join as an Apprentice (under 21 at time of joining) you will be “bound” to your Master (a Liveryman of the Honourable Company) through a traditional City of London indenture which has full Guildhall recognition, allowing entry to the Freedom and Livery in due course “by Servitude”.
 You will find the ancient wording of the “Indenture” rather old-fashioned and quaint, but that is because it is linked back to the London Craft Guilds of the Middle Ages.
-Over 21, Cadets join as an Associate of the Company, and would not be formally indentured, but that is the only difference.

-Note: Entry into the Honourable Company Essay Competition each year is voluntary.
-A prize will be awarded for the winning entry.
+(Note: Entry into the Honourable Company Essay Competition each year is voluntary.
+A prize will be awarded for the winning entry)

 The Benefits for Mentees

-- another experienced person to turn to for professional advice
+- Another experienced person to turn to for professional advice

-- support and encouragement at the most testing time in formulating your career structure and path
+- Support and encouragement at the most testing time in formulating your career structure and path

-- access to experience in most maritime matters through the Honourable Company via your mentor
+- Access to experience in most maritime matters through the Honourable Company via your mentor

-- a long term, broad and balanced vision of professional development and career options
+- A long term, broad and balanced vision of professional development and career options

-- contacts with maritime and commercial activities beyond the immediate confines of your own ship or college
+- Contacts with maritime and commercial activities beyond the immediate confines of your own ship or college

-- an introduction to the Master Mariners’ respected role in the social and city life of London
+- An introduction to the Master Mariners’ respected role in the social and city life of London

-- an introduction to the charitable work of the Honourable Company and the help it can give to seafarers and their dependants.
+- An introduction to the charitable work of the Honourable Company and the help it can give to seafarers and their dependants.

 Applying for the Scheme